 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Dreamspinner Press on September 1, 2008 in paperback and has 348 pages.
+This erotica, romantic suspense is a paperback edition that was published by Dreamspinner Press on September 1, 2008 and has 348 pages.

 First in the Cut & Run romantic suspense series revolving around two FBI agents: Ty Grady and Zane Garrett.
 The majority of the story is set in New York City.

 Excellent!
 It took a long while to get to the actual sex, but the suspense part was great with these two oddball FBI agents hunting for a serial killer whom they believe is one of them — definitely NO insta-love here.
 Meantime, between the snark, the insults, and the frustrations of hunting a serial killer, they slowly come to realize they want each other.
 LOL, who knew it could be such an effective deterrent for an addict?